IllinoisRocstar/Nemosys/README_vol2planeTransfer.md

 vol2planeTransfer
 -----------------
-vol2planeTransfer is utility to transfer data on a 3D mesh (output from RocLB) to an arbitrary planar cross-section of the 3D mesh.
+vol2planeTransfer is a utility to transfer data on a 3D mesh (output from RocLB) to an arbitrary planar cross-section of the 3D mesh.
 For each cell in the cross-section, a nearest neighbor search filtered by a user defined radius is performed in the 3D mesh.
 The data at these neighbors is then averaged, weighted